ievapudz/Course_Work/README.md

 ## Usage of evolutionary scale modeling

-Transformer protein language models from Facebook AI Research (Rives et al., 2019).
+Transformer protein language models from Facebook AI Research (Rives et al. 2019).

 ## Construction of the model